Full policy, guidance and resources are available by clicking the blue menu to your left.

-Please note that due to unforeseen circumstances and increasing demand, it may take approximately 3 weeks for the Take Time Service to come back to you.
+Please note that at times of increasing demand, it may take approximately 3 weeks for the Take Time Service to come back to you.
 If you need to seek advice or support more urgently, please contact your GP.

 Workplace Wellbeing is a professional counselling and consultancy service to help doctors in difficulty deal with personal or work-related stress and psychological trauma relating to work roles.
 The service aims to help doctors improve psychological health and stay psychologically healthy.
 One-to-one counselling is provided on a confidential self-referral basis.
 The counselling is short-term.

 This service is also funded directly by Health Education England working across Yorkshire and the Humber and is available to trainees in Yorkshire and the Humber.

 Sheffield S10 2GB